totallykyle199/CS-300-Analysis-Design/README.md

 -What was the problem you were solving in the projects for this course?

- -The main projects involveed solving problems related to data structures and algorithms.
+ - The main projects involveed solving problems related to data structures and algorithms.
 These involved analyzing the run-time and memory usage of data structures and sorting and printing a list of courses for a computer science program.

  -How did you approach the problem?
 Consider why data structures are important to understand.